-- 82. Staff members generally saw gender parity as the main facet of institutional gender mainstreaming.
-About two-thirds (72 per cent) of survey respondents agreed that having more gender balance within the mission would lead to better results, and 62 per cent was supportive of the practice of reserving quotas for mission personnel (see figure 16).
-However, there remained a significant minority of respondents, both male (23 per cent) and female (16 per cent), who did not agree that reserving quotas for women was essential for successful gender mainstreaming.
-In interviews, some among this minority expressed frustration and resentment at its implementation, stating that it compromised merit-based recruitment and delayed the process. - 83.
-Some male staff members interviewed felt gender parity discriminated against them in recruitment and career development, as some posts were seen to be reserved for female candidates.
-Resentment was particularly strong amongst male middle-managers who sought to advance into senior positions.
+76. Staff members generally saw gender parity as the main facet of institutional gender mainstreaming.
+Seventy-two per cent of survey respondents agreed that having more gender balance within the mission would lead to better results, and 62 per cent was supportive of the practice of reserving gender quotas for mission personnel.
+However, there remained a significant minority of respondents who did not agree that reserving quotas for women was essential for successful gender mainstreaming.
+In interviews, some among this minority expressed frustration and resentment at its implementation, stating that it compromised merit-based recruitment and delayed the process.

+77. Some male staff members interviewed felt that gender parity discriminated against them in recruitment and career development, as some posts were seen to be reserved for female candidates.
+Resentment was particularly strong among male middle managers who sought to advance into senior positions.
 On the other hand, female managers did not always feel accepted by their subordinates, whom they felt perceived their selection to be based on their gender and not on competence.
 Some mission personnel also saw sharp increases in gender parity within the military and police components as unrealistic, "too doctrinaire," rapid or even undesirable as it would lower standards of recruitment.
 However, some military staff officers praised the United Nations gender mainstreaming efforts as bringing positive change in their country's armed forces.